noobcoder-31/SharpeAi_assignment/README.md

 # React Web Application

-Welcome to our React web application!
+Welcome to my React web application!
 This project utilizes React.js for frontend development and includes several components showcasing various functionalities.
 Below is an overview of the key components and features:

 ## Components